Ken Eberts: Career awards and recognition

 Eberts produced the show posters for the AACA National Fall Meet at Hershey, PA for 20 consecutive years, from 1996 to 2016.
 Eberts has created the principal posters for 7 of the Pebble Beach Concours d 'Elegance events.
 He has mounted over 30 one-artist shows.
 50 of his paintings reside in the permanent collection of the Bank of America.
 Additional works are in the Petersen Automotive Museum (Los Angeles) and the Crawford Auto-Aviation Museum (Cleveland).

 In 2003, Eberts was named Ford Motor Company's official Centennial Artist, following Norman Rockwell who had been Ford's 50th Anniversary artist in 1953.

 In 2013, William Jeanes, former editor in chief of "Car & Driver" described Ken Eberts paintings:

 "Ken's realistic, highly detailed technique creates scenes of America's past that.. somehow become a part of one's own past.
 His work... has a deja vu quality."

-Eberts continues painting automotive art and producing commemorative posters for major car events.
 At the 2016 Pebble Beach Concours d'Elegance he won The Lincoln Motor Car company award, awarded for the most elegant artwork.
 His work showed the three Ford GT40s that formed the team that won 24 Hours of Le Mans in 1966.